Sponsored Research and Updates

 Learn more about this project by watching our webinar

-TILs are a type of immune cell that has moved from the blood into a tumor.
+TILs are immune cells that have moved from the blood into a tumor.
 Tumor-Infiltrating Lymphocytes (TILs) can recognize and kill cancer cells.
 In cancer therapy, Tumor-Infiltrating Lymphocytes are removed from a patient’s tumor, grown in large numbers in a laboratory, and then given back to the patient to help the immune system kill the cancer cells.
 Also called TIL.

 Adoptive cell therapy with tumor-infiltrating lymphocytes:

-This therapy is based on the infusion of T-cells obtained from the tumor of an individual patient.
-Immunological therapies have been demonstrated to be an effective treatment in a range of solid and hematological malignancies.
+This therapy is based on the infusion of T-cells obtained from an individual patient's tumor.
+Immunological therapies have been demonstrated to be effective in a range of solid and hematological malignancies.

 NF2 BioSolutions Biobank: Massachusetts's General Hospital and C3 Cell Culture Company